BaiTheBest/SparseLLM/README.md

 WORKING IN PROGRESS.

 This repository contains the code for our preprint paper "[Gradient-Free Adaptive Global Pruning for Pre-trained Language Models](https://arxiv.org/abs/2402.17946)".
-This repo is built upon that of the paper [SparseGPT: Massive Language Models Can be Accurately Pruned in One-shot](https://arxiv.org/abs/2301.00774).

 Specifically, we currently only released the version of AdaGP for pruning OPT-125M, and the complete version will be released soon.
 Please stay tuned!

+This repo is built upon that of the paper [SparseGPT](https://arxiv.org/abs/2301.00774).

 ## Dependencies